 b) Fair value and credit risk

 Due to the short term nature of these receivables, their carrying value is assumed to approximate their fair value.
 The maximum exposure to credit risk is the fair value of receivables.
-Collateral is not held as security, nor is it the Group's policy to transfer (on-sell) receivables to special purpose entities.

 \\ Considered impaired ('Cl')